Oct 25 2008

 Growth takes time and patience

 You’ve probably heard the saying, “Be All You Can Be”.
-The Army may not be the place you want to Be All You Can Be, but for most of us, we truly want to grow into the fullest most of ourselves.
+The Army may not be the place you want to Be All You Can Be, but for most of us, we truly want to grow into the fullest most authentic expression of ourselves.
 The question then becomes, how– how do I get to the point of being all that I can be?
-I mostly see myself as truly content with my life– happy with the way things are going, but I also know that I’m far from and I’m sure that my life can be more wonderful than it is in any given moment.
+I mostly see myself as truly content with my life– happy with the way things are going, but I also know that I’m far from Buddha and I’m sure that my life can be more wonderful than it is in any given moment.

 Here Are 5 Of The 10 Questions I Came Up With To Help This Old Dog Be All She Can Be.